sgpearse/VAPOR-Sphinx/sphinx/usage.rst

 Renderers such as Barbs and Isosurfaces may be color-mapped according to an extra variable.
 For example, a user may want to render an Isosurface of pressure at 500 mb, and color that isosurface according to the humidity field at all points on that surface.

 .. _appearanceTab:

 Appearance Tab
 ``````````````
-The appearance tab controls the color and opacity of the variable being used by your renderer.
-This is done primarily through an object known as a Transfer Function in the world of visualization.
+The appearance tab controls the `color <controllingColor>`_ and `opacity <controllingOpacity>`_ of the variable being used by your renderer.
+This is done through the Transfer Function.

 The Transfer Function consists of a `Probability Density Function (PDF) <https://en.wikipedia.org/wiki/Probability_density_function>`_ of your currently selected variable.
-Underneath the PDF is a color bar that designates what colors get applied to your variable's values located directly above it.
+Underneath the PDF is a color bar that shows the colors that get applied to the values located directly above it.

 .. figure:: transferFunctionDocumentation.png
     :align: center